 If you haven’t already caught on, I obviously practice what I preach about promoting my content, and I highly recommend you do the same.

-Once you’ve defined your niche and established some standout pieces on your blog, you’re ready to start building strategic relationships.
+Once you’ve defined your niche and established some standout pieces on your blog post, you’re ready to start building strategic relationships.

 The goals of this are to grow your reputation by expanding horizontally (because more appearance across various publishers equals a bigger reputation), to establish a credible publishing history (because many posts over time is better than one post recently), and to become familiar with different editorial processes so you’re prepared to deal with the big guns at national media publications.